fixie-ai/ai-jsx/packages/docs/docs/guides/architecture.md

 Cons:

 - In JS, requires use of a framework like [NextJS](https://nextjs.org/) to get the full benefits.
-(NextJS is a great choice for new apps, but exisiting codebases may not be able to adopt it immediately.)
+(NextJS is a great choice for new apps, but existing codebases may not be able to adopt it immediately.)

 ```mermaid
 sequenceDiagram